- April 30, 2017

 Home and property owners have a responsibility, to keep the areas which they own safe and free of hazards.
 Premises liability is a dense and intricate field.
-At Kaplan Lawyers PC, our compassionate and knowledgeable attorneys are well-versed in all types of personal injury cases.
+At Kaplan Lawyers PC, our compassionate and knowledgeable personal injury lawyers in Manhattan are well-versed in all types of personal injury cases.
 Which means that if you’ve been hurt in a store, in an apartment complex, or some other area outside of your home, it may be within your rights to sue.
 The compensation we will win for you can help defray the costs of expensive medical bills.
 This will allow you to focus on what’s really important, your health, as you recover from injuries.
 If you’re unsure of your rights or don’t know where to turn next, contact Kaplan Lawyers PC.
 Our free and easy consultations are a great way to get started.

 John has personally handled thousands of clients who were victims of another’s negligence and fights relentlessly for their rights.
 John enjoys bringing closure to a client’s matter so that the injured party can move forward with their life.
 His background enables him to evaluate complex liability related claims and bring resolution to claims in a record time frame. [ Attorney Bio ]